guybrush77/rapidobj/README.md

 </details>

-**`SearchPaths`**
+**`SearchPaths(std::vector<std::filesystem::path> paths, Load policy)`**

-Constructor used to specify .mtl file's relative or absolute search paths and file loading policy (search paths are relative to .obj file's parent folder).
-The paths are examined in order; the first .mtl file found will be the one to be loaded and parsed.
+Constructor used to specify multiple .mtl file's relative or absolute search paths and [loading policy](#load-policy).
+The paths are examined in order; the first .mtl file found will be loaded and parsed.

+A relative search path's current directory is .obj file's parent folder.
+A relative search path only applies to the [`ParseFile`](#parsefile) function.
+Specifying a relative search path for the [`ParseStream`](#parsestream) function will generate an error.

 <details>
 <summary><i>Show examples</i></summary>